Riddhima0405/shopez-ecommerce-mern/docs/user-flow.md

 # User Flow

-1. User visits the website
+1. User registers or logs in
-2. User registers or logs in
+2. User views stock listings
-3. User browses products
+3. User selects a stock
-4. User adds products to cart
+4. User buys or sells stock
-5. User places an order
+5. Portfolio and transaction history are updated